 - Role of the entrant, attendant & rescuer

 - Hazard assessment and control measures

-- Oxygen levels, hydrogen sulphide, carbon monoxide, and combustible gases
+- Oxygen level, hydrogen sulphide, carbon monoxide, combustible gases and contaminants

 - TWA, STEL, and IDHL concepts